 Directing traffic to a unique, high-converting landing page allows you to better position your offer, better qualify your leads (by explaining your offer in greater detail), and gather retargeting data from the Facebook pixel that is automatically-placed by Leadpages.

-How do I create a Facebook landing page?
+How to create a Facebook landing page

 When you create a Facebook ad landing page, you'll want to be sure to include the following: